Veterans returning from Afghanistan and other dangerous countries must sometimes feel like the home front isn’t all that better than the war zone.

 If you have attempted suicide numerous times and are being treated for severe PTSD, you’d be best served by focusing on your treatment and letting some time pass before shopping around.
 If you don’t, your current options are going to be slim.

-You might be able to get an exclusion written, so that if you’re stricken with a disease like cancer, you’re covered, but if you suffer anything related to PTSD, you’re not.
-But PTSD is so pervasive that it’s difficult to imagine an insurer going for that.
+You might be able to get an exclusion written so that if you’re stricken with a disease like cancer, you’re covered.
+But if you suffer anything related to PTSD, you’re not.
+PTSD is so pervasive that it’s difficult to imagine an insurer going for that.

 At the very least, you can probably get a guaranteed issue life insurance policy.
 There isn’t a medical exam and no health questions.

 But generally, the premiums are expensive, and the death benefits aren’t great.